Course Code: PDAIRWTDBD

 Fees: For Information on Fees, see section below.

-The Professional Diploma in Airworthiness is a 30 ECTS professional postgraduate qualification (NFQ Level 9) delivered fully online.
+Commencing in January 2022, the Professional Diploma in Airworthiness is a 30 ECTS professional postgraduate qualification (NFQ Level 9) delivered fully online.
 It is offered by the School of Engineering at the University of Limerick, home of the long-established Aeronautical Engineering Bachelor, Master’s and PhD programmes.

 The course meets technical education needs which have been recognised by the aviation industry, covering: